 It is important to remember that an ECG is only diagnostic in non-paroxysmal attacks.
 If paroxysmal AF is suspected and has not been detected by a standard ECG recording, a 24-hour ambulatory ECG monitor should also be organised.
 If reported episodes are more than 24 hours apart, then an event recorder ECG is indicated.

-- NICE 2014 – TTE is only recommended if it is likely to change management and should be guided by the clinical judgement of the referring clinician
+- NICE 2021 – TTE is only recommended if it is likely to change management and should be guided by the clinical judgement of the referring clinician (e.g. when considering a rhythm control strategy or when there is a high risk of underlying or structural heart disease)

 - ESC 2016 – TTE is recommended for ALL patients